yehaniharshika/cloud-enabled-deployment-with-gcp-practical-assignment/README.md

-# Cloud Enabled Deployment In Action with AWS
+# Cloud Enabled Deployment In Action with AWS and GCP 🚀

 This repository contains four projects: